Australian Institute of Health and Welfare (2022) Deaths in Australia, AIHW, Australian Government, accessed 25 September 2022.

-In 2019, there were 169,301 deaths registered in Australia.
-The majority of deaths in Australia, like other developed countries, occur among older people.
-Sixty-six per cent of deaths registered in Australia in 2019 were among people aged 75 or over (59% for males and 73% for females).
-The median age at death was 78 years for males and 84 years for females (Table S2.1).
+In 2020, there were 161,300 deaths registered in Australia (84,588 males; 76,712 females).
+The majority of deaths in Australia, like other developed countries, occur among older people (Figure 2.1).
+Sixty-six per cent of deaths registered in Australia in 2020 were among people aged 75 or over (60% for males and 73% for females).
+The median age at death was 79 years for males and 85 years for females (Table S2.1).

 Source: AIHW National Mortality Database (Table S2.1).

 Deaths in early childhood have reduced substantially over the past 100 years.
 In 1907, child deaths (aged 0–4 years) accounted for 26% of all deaths compared to 0.7% in 2020.

 Child death rates presented here are calculated as the number of deaths among young children (aged 0–4) divided by the population of the same age and expressed as per 100,000 population.

 In 2020, there were 71 child deaths per 100,000 population—29% lower than a decade earlier (2010) and 97% lower than in 1907 when recording began (Figure 2.2).
 The death rate was higher for boys than girls (75 and 67 deaths per 100,000 population respectively).